v1605/open-source-cart-extender/README.md

-# open-source-cart-extender
+# Open Source Cart Extender
 An open source diy cart extender for use with the analogue pocket and other gameboy system.

-Use this cart extender to increase the height of a gameboy cartriage and allow clearence for accessories that would not normally fit (Action Replay, E-Reader, etc...).
+Use this cart extender to increase the height of a gameboy cartriage and allow clearence for accessories that would not normally fit (Action Replay, boktai, E-Reader, etc...).

 ## How to Order (JLCPCB Example)
 1. Download the gerber file in the directory.